 Artist Statement

-My process is rooted in traditional craft inspired by my native country, Romania.
-Drawings on textured surfaces and 3D objects are in a constant dialogue between intuitive and carefully planned and allow me to preserve my connection to ancestral making while expanding the dialogue of traditional and contemporary art.
+My process is rooted in traditional craft.
+Through the materiality and tactility of my media, which includes ceramics, gold and synthetic materials, I invite the viewer to come closer and observe the details of the works as a way of discovering personal and universal meaning.
+Paintings and 3D objects are in a constant dialogue between intuitive gestures and carefully planned structures and allow me to preserve my connection to ancestral making while expanding the dialogue of tradition.

 CV (PDF)